nmoschkin/KuCoin.NET/README.md

  - Continue to analyze and tweak performance of the Black/Red Collection.
  - Unify and improve the parallel distribution services.
  - Formalize the __CryptoCredentials__ class from the credentials app and make it available for reuse.
+ - Drop support for .NET Standard 2.0.
+Understandably this might be inconvenient for some people, but the issue is speed.

 ### April 5, 2022: